 Losing weight the wrong way causes many to end up with a body composition not much better than when they started.

-They may be thinner but they are likely weaker, more easily fatigued, and look just as “fat”, if not “fatter” than when they started.
+They may be thinner but they are likely weaker, more easily fatigued, and look just as “fat” as when they started.
 And that can cause a lot of negative thinking, low self-esteem, and more poor behaviors.
 None of which are likely to lead to that lean body they set out for.

-Worse than all that is, before adopting another unhealthy, ineffective strategy, many end up gaining the weight they lost back because they went about weight loss the wrong way (i.e, in an unsustainable manner).
+Worse than all that is that before adopting another unhealthy, ineffective strategy, many end up regaining the weight they lost.
 However, because it is much easier to gain fat tissue (especially after having just been in a severe caloric deficit) the weight they gain back is mostly fat tissue.

 This leaves the individual with nearly as much fat as they had lost (if not more).
 All this hard work and yet no closer to that leaner, stronger body they set out to achieve.

 See a pattern here?